Page Slider Section

 Hartnell has been a model of bringing together resources from the private sector, government and the skilled construction trades to accomplish its educational mission.
 Expanding on its commitment of a sustainable campus, Hartnell College partnered with ENGIE Services U.S. (ENGIE) to design and install a total of 1.33 megawatts of solar photovoltaic (PV) generating capacity at the Alisal and Main campuses.
 College leaders were also interested in upgrading lighting and HVAC systems, in addition to installing a more economical energy management system (EMS) to make their facilities run as efficiently as possible, while achieving optimal cost savings.

-ENGIE took on the challenge of finance assistance for the multi-phase project by helping Hartnell take out a 0% California Energy Commission (CEC) loan, allowing for the installation of approximately $3 million worth of solar power.
+To fund the program, the College took out a 0% California Energy Commission (CEC) loan, allowing for the installation of approximately $3 million worth of solar power.
 This project helps to ensure a healthy financial future to the College by saving more than $1 million in interest costs.
+Subsequently, ENGIE approached the Main Campus solar PV expansion financing with a solar Power Purchase Agreement (PPA).
+Hartnell will pay a fixed rate for the power produced by the parking-garage solar array over the long-term, allowing the College to save on both fluctuating energy costs and upfront project installation costs.

 Meet ENGIE Intern, Frank Osorio